syhchen/dotfiles/README.md

 1. Keyboard > Shortcuts > Services.
 1. Check the box for "New Terminal Tab at Folder".

-Set up theme profile for Terminal [Atom One Dark)](https://github.com/nathanbuchar/atom-one-dark-terminal):
+Set up theme profile for Terminal ([Atom One Dark)](https://github.com/nathanbuchar/atom-one-dark-terminal):

-1. Terminal > Preferences > Profiles.
+1. Click to open `~/.dotfiles/terminal/atom-one-dark.terminal`.
-1. Click the gear icon and select "Import...".
+1. Select the new theme and click "Default" to set it to default.

 **iTunes**